Additional Regulations Impacting IT Organizations

 The GLBA Safeguards Rule requires all financial institutions to protect customer information.
 Imperva data security solutions protect customer information from breach attempts, leakage and theft, block unauthorized access and attacks targeting customer data, provide a complete audit trail to support forensic investigations and enable data risk management.

-Internet Banking Technology Risk Management Guidelines (MAS IBTRM)
+Technology Risk Management Guidelines (MAS TRM)

 NAIC Model Audit Rule (MAR)